MixinNetwork/mvm.dev/src/reference/refund.md

 There is source code and open source address at the end of the article for this.

-## Deploy the Contract on Quorum
+## Deploy the Contract on MVM

 Developers can choose the deployment method they are familiar with, such as remix, hardhat, etc.

-Here is a deployment example for hardhat, https://github.com/MixinNetwork/mvmcontracts, which can be used directly if the quorum testnet has been configured.
+Here is a deployment example for hardhat, https://github.com/MixinNetwork/mvmcontracts, which can be used directly if the MVM testnet has been configured.

 TODO: To add refund deployment commands.

 ## Publish the Contract on MVM

-After the smart contract is deployed on Quorum, it needs to be bound to the Mixin bot on the MVM (publish the contract).
-MVM will package the data based on the PID, send it to Quorum, and return the execution result in the Quorum to the Mixin user.
+After the smart contract is deployed on MVM, it needs to be bound to the Mixin bot on the MVM (publish the contract).
+MVM will package the data based on the PID, send it to MVM, and return the execution result in the MVM to the Mixin user.

 Publishing a contract is a multi-signature transfer to MTG, which will contain contract address, PID, contract address and other information in the memo.